Leprosy Diagnostic Working Group develops 2 target product profiles

 The working group, led by Dr. Sundeep Chaitanya and Dr. Petra Kukkaro, set out to foster the development of a target product profile (TPP) for a leprosy diagnostic.
 In an early phase of product development, a target product profile outlines the characteristics of the desired product.
 By bringing together experts in laboratory science, experts in the clinical aspects of leprosy, and representatives from stakeholder groups in the leprosy community, GPZL’s working group developed two TPPs for consideration.

 The first TPP describes a diagnostic test used to confirm the diagnosis of leprosy in individuals with clinical signs and symptoms.
-The second TPP details a diagnostic test to detect Mycobacterium leprae infection among asymptomatic household or familial contacts of leprosy patients to treat them with appropriate prophylactic interventions, like a single dose of the antibiotic rifampicin, and prevent the transmission of leprosy.
+The second TPP details a diagnostic test to detect Mycobacterium leprae infection among asymptomatic household or familial contacts of leprosy patients to treat them with appropriate prophylactic interventions and prevent transmission of leprosy.

 Last month the Leprosy Diagnostic Working Group submitted the two TPPs to the WHO Diagnostics Technical Advisory Group (DTAG) for review.
 The WHO DTAG was formed in advance of the launch of the WHO Roadmap for Neglected Tropical Diseases 2021 – 2030 to facilitate the collaborative development of new diagnostic tools for multiple NTD programmes, including leprosy.
 Diagnostics is one of four priority areas of the 2030 Roadmap.